Skip to content

 The EIR/EIS Process

-1. Initial study / scoping: Determines which environmental topics require detailed analysis
+1. Initial study / scoping to determine which environmental topics require detailed analysis

-3. Public review period: 30 to 90 days for public and agency comment
+3. Public review period of 30 to 90 days for public and agency comment

-4. Final EIR/EIS: Responds to all comments and may modify the analysis
+4. Final EIR/EIS responding to all comments and potentially modifying the analysis

-5. Certification / Record of Decision: The lead agency certifies the EIR or issues a Record of Decision
+5. Certification / Record of Decision by the lead agency

 Why This Matters for CRE